 Must be a U.S. citizen, national or lawful permanent resident alien.

-Willingness to store teaching some teaching materials at home.
+Willingness to store and/or transport materials to and from home.

 Some basic knowledge of Pacific Northwest ecosystems, flora and fauna.